New Grosvenor Stadium: Behind the goals

 Neither end of the ground has been developed and each end has been 'claimed' by the two operating companies for their use.
 The Ballyskeagh end of the ground is little more than a loose gravel track that takes spectators from the Lambeg side of the ground to the covered terrace on match days.
-The entrances to the covered terrace were situated on the Belfast side of the ground but are no longer accessible without arrangement from Drumbo Park as the Greyhound operators erected security gates outside the ground, blocking access to these entrances in 2009.
-Viewing of Football from here is allowed but few fans view from here as the location of the Greyhound track places the path some distance away from the goal.
+The entrances to the covered terrace were situated on the Belfast side of the ground but are no longer accessible without arrangement from Drumbo Park as the greyhound racing operators erected security gates outside the ground, blocking access to these entrances in 2009.
+Viewing of football from here is allowed but few fans view from here as the location of the Greyhound track places the path some distance away from the goal.

 The opposite end or River Lagan end for location purposes is used by the Drumbo Park greyhound facilities as the kennels and greyhound preparation area on race nights.
-Curiously this area is accessible from the Neil Partridge stand during Football matches but is not accessible by spectators of the Drumbo Park Greyhound Stand at its other end.
-As at the other end of the ground, there is no interest for spectators to view the game from behind this goal and, as this end does not provide access to the stands on the other side of the ground, remains unused during Football matches.
+This area is accessible from the Neil Partridge stand during Football matches but is not accessible by spectators of the Drumbo Park Greyhound Stand at its other end.
+As at the other end of the ground, there is no interest for spectators to view the game from behind this goal and, as this end does not provide access to the stands on the other side of the ground, remains unused during football matches.